jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 |----------------|----------|
 | `bool` | `false` |

-Setting this to `true` (or selecting it) will skip downloading files and mark them as downloaded in the database.
+Setting this to `true` will skip the download process for every file and mark them as downloaded in the database.

 ## `skip_referer_seen_before`